Those speaking Hindi selling 'pani puri', doing menial jobs: TN Minister CanIndia News

-In remarks that could spark off controversy, Tamil Nadu Higher Education Minister, K. Ponmudi on Friday said that the English language is much more valuable than Hindi, and those speaking Hindi are selling “pani puris” and doing menial jobs.
+In remarks that could spark off a furore, Tamil Nadu Higher Education Minister, K. Ponmudy on Friday said that the English language is much more valuable than Hindi, and those speaking Hindi are selling “pani puris” and doing menial jobs.

 In his address at a convocation ceremony at Bharathiar University, where Governor R.N.
 Ravi was also present, he asked why one should learn Hindi when the international language English is being taught in Tamil Nadu.